aspenlin/labtestocr/Installation.md

 then move the necessary .traineddata(like chi_sim.traineddata) to /usr/local/share/tessdata

 #### Install ScrollView.jar
-// for training purpose, to show tesseract segment result, didn't really use in the end, doesn't seem to work on a server, need display, can probably work with Xterm
+(for training purpose, to show tesseract segment result, didn't really use in the end, doesn't seem to work on a server, need display, can probably work with Xterm)

 Sudo apt-get install default-jdk to install javac